LimingGao/ROS_Training/README.md

 # ROS_Training
-This is repo for basic ROS training
+This is a repo for basic ROS training.

 ## Ubuntu install of ROS Melodic
  Recommended for Ubuntu 18.04